Warsaw Investor Care logo

 Product type Typical size Price range (Żoliborz) Indicative monthly rent Gross yield (approx.)

 In most Warsaw districts, new-build developer stock carries a premium over resale equivalents.
-In Żoliborz, this logic is inverted: the pre-war and inter-war apartment fabric — with its high ceilings, thick walls, parquet floors and period architectural character — commands a premium that modern construction cannot replicate regardless of specification level.
-A well-renovated 1930s Żoliborz apartment is not the same product as a new-build in the same district: it is a genuinely scarcer and more culturally weighted asset.
-The market correctly prices that distinction.
+In Żoliborz, this logic is at least partly inverted for the best product: the pre-war and inter-war apartment fabric — high ceilings, thick walls, parquet floors, period architectural character — commands a premium that modern construction cannot fully replicate.
+That premium reflects genuine scarcity value rather than yield potential — which is precisely why the district's price level and its rental income do not move in step.

 Investment returns